 Trained air conditioning professionals have likely heard just about everything when it comes to repairing AC units.
 Most people seem to call, frantically on that sweltering hot day with problems like these:

-3. AC unit makes noises (humming) but the fan does not run.
+- AC unit makes noises (humming), but the fan does not run.

-4. It clicks, like it’s going to turn on, but does not turn on.
+- It clicks as if it’s going to turn on, but does not turn on.

-6. It leaks water (window unit, for example)
+- It leaks water (window unit, for example).

-7. The fan runs but compressor does not.
+- The fan runs, but compressor does not.

-9. It doesn’t shut off like it should when the temp reaches desired room temp.
+- It doesn’t shut off as it should when the temperature reaches desired room temperature.

 When do I replace my A/C unit vs repair

 Your air conditioning unit doesn’t only keep you cool – and help you keep your cool – it also is an investment.
-That’s way many customers debate, how do I know if I should repair the AC unit or if I should replace the unit?
+That is why many customers debate, how do I know if I should repair the AC unit or if I should replace the unit.
 What do you look for?

 Here are some things that show that it’s time to replace: